Preface

 Label Nodes

-Label nodes to specify that nodes under WDS should connect to the WDS Gateway's BGP, and overseas nodes should connect to the Global Namespace's BGP:
+Label nodes to specify that nodes under WDS connect to the Gateway's BGP in the WDS node, and nodes outside China connect to the BGP of the Global Namespace:

 kubectl label nodes kubemaster region=WDS